-Sr. No. Name of Projects Item from list of activities in Schedule VII of the Act Local Area (Yes/ No) Location of the Project Project Amount spent in current financial year Amount transferred to Unsent CSR Account for the project as per section 135(6) of the Act Mode of Implementation -Direct- Yes/No through Implementation Implementation agency
+Sr. No. Name of Projects Item from list of activities in Schedule VII of the Act Local Area (Yes/ No) Location of the Project Project Duration Amoun allotted for the Project financial tor tho Mode of Implementation -Direct- Yes/No through Implementation Implementation agency

 State Name CSR Registered

 District No.

 1

-2 Not Applicable
+2 Nc ot Applicat ole

 3

 Total